Sean Casey (filmmaker)

-Sean Cameron Casey (born December 28, 1967) is an American IMAX filmmaker and storm chaser who appeared in the Discovery Channel reality television series Storm Chasers.
+Sean Cameron Casey (born December 28, 1967) is an American IMAX filmmaker and storm chaser who appeared in the Discovery Channel reality television series Storm Chasers and the 2005 National Geographic film Tornado Intercept.
 Casey created an IMAX film called Tornado Alley about chasing tornadoes and had to build the Tornado Intercept Vehicle (TIV) and the Tornado Intercept Vehicle 2 (TIV2) to film inside a tornado.
 Tornado Alley was released worldwide on March 18, 2011.
 Casey has been named one of the 50 best minds of 2008 by Discover Magazine.
 Currently Sean is spearheading a program called "Plants For Schools" in which landscapes on Title 1 elementary school campuses are transformed into educational exhibits of conservation.

+Casey was arrested on charges of Public Disorder in May 2020 and was out after a few weeks.
+He had been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and Stress-induced Trauma (most probably because of constant chasing of storms) that made him suffer from various Manic Episodes, his most notable episode was in 2020 where he had lost control and began to blame his life for the mishaps that happened (His divorce and debt).

+Casey appeared in a 2010 episode of Mythbusters, alongside Reed Timmer, where they showcased the performance of their storm chasing vehicles (Dominator 1, and TIV) against artificial EF5-level tornado winds using a retired Boeing 747.